pman06/Django-Forum-Project/README.md

 # Django-Forum-Project

-THis is a learning implimentation of the beginners django tutorial found on https://simpleisbetterthancomplex.com/series/beginners-guide/1.11/
+THis is a learning implimentation of the beginners django tutorial found on [Simpleisbetterthancomolex.com]( https://simpleisbetterthancomplex.com/series/beginners-guide/1.11/)

-The tutorial was followed through using latest version of django.
+The tutorial was followed through using the current version of django.